mbedtee/mbedtee-docs/MbedTEE_QuickStart_Guide.md

 > [!NOTE]
 >
-> If the user needs to run the microblaze-v with MMU (Supervisor/User modes), please select the following mbedtee-os deconfig:
+> If the user needs to run the microblaze-v with MMU (Supervisor/User modes), please select the following mbedtee-os defconfig:
 >
 > qemu_microblaze_v_riscv64_S_defconfig or qemu_microblaze_v_riscv32_S_defconfig
 >
 > ```makefile
-> Modify the microblaze-v-generic.c line-87 in QEMU source tree and rebuild the QEMU.
+> Modify the microblaze-v-generic.c line-88 in QEMU source tree and rebuild the QEMU.
 Because the Supervisor EIE is 9 instead of 11.
 >
 > sysbus_connect_irq(SYS_BUS_DEVICE(dev), 0, qdev_get_gpio_in(DEVICE(cpu), /* 11 */ 9));
 > ```